 Rotterdam’s current landscape of art institutions emerged in the 1990s.
 In contrast, artists have been shaping the city’s artistic milieu since the late 1970s.
 Artist initiatives provide workspace, presentation possibilities, local cooperation, international exchange, and inspiring models of self-organisation.
-Artists join forces, using their creativity not only to develop their work but also to create conditions for advancing art and culture.
+Artists join forces to create conditions for advancing art and culture.
 This attitude was always elementary – and possible – in Rotterdam.

 Kaus Australis is a telling example of how artists literally create space for art.
 In 1993, the artists took the initiative to develop a DIY model and commissioned and partly built the facility themselves.
 The building became a place where artists have scope to make large-scale work, known for its international guest studios, exhibitions, and welcoming kitchen.
 In short, a place that gave substance to a neglected corner of the city.
 This presentation details how such a project was possible and the effort it entailed.

-Artists Sandro Setola and Chris van Mulligen compiled RCH#17.
+Artists Sandro Setola and Chris van Mulligen compiled this edition.

 In Shared Space, our shared exhibition space on the second floor, TENT and Witte de With Center for Contemporary Art alternatingly create presentations on subjects from the history of art and culture in Rotterdam.
 This collaborative series was conceived in 2014 to explore the common roots of both institutions in Rotterdam.